Struct tokio::io::unix::AsyncFdReadyGuard

 pub fn clear_ready(&mut self)

 Indicates to tokio that the file descriptor is no longer ready.
-The internal readiness flag will be cleared, and tokio will wait for the next edge-triggered readiness notification from the OS.
+All internal readiness flags will be cleared, and tokio will wait for the next edge-triggered readiness notification from the OS.

 It is critical that this function not be called unless your code actually observes that the file descriptor is not ready.
 Do not call it simply because, for example, a read succeeded; it should be called when a read is observed to block.